Total SE - Consensus Indicates Potential 26.2% Upside

-Total SE with ticker code (TOT) have now 7 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 71 and 40 with a mean TP of 49.29.
-With the stocks previous close at 39.07 this would indicate that there is a potential upside of 26.2%.
-The day 50 moving average is 33.4 while the 200 day moving average is 36.95.
-The company has a market cap of $100,952m.
+Total SE with ticker code (TOT) now have 7 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 71 and 40 calculating the average target price we see 49.29.
+Now with the previous closing price of 39.07 this would imply there is a potential upside of 26.2%.
+There is a 50 day moving average of 33.4 and the 200 moving average now moves to 36.95.
+The market cap for the company is $100,952m.
 You can visit the company’s website by visiting: http://www.total.com

 TOTAL SE operates as an integrated oil and gas company worldwide.
 The company operates through four segments: Exploration & Production; Integrated Gas, Renewables & Power; Refining & Chemicals; and Marketing & Services.
 The Exploration & Production segment is involved in oil and natural gas exploration and production activities in approximately 50 countries.
 The Integrated Gas, Renewables & Power segment engages in the liquefied natural gas (LNG) production, shipping, trading, and regasification activities; trading of liquefied petroleum gas (LPG), petcoke and sulfur, and natural gas and electricity; transportation of natural gas; electricity production from natural gas, wind, solar, hydroelectric, and biogas sources; and energy storage activities.
 The Refining & Chemicals segment is involved in refining petrochemicals, including olefins and aromatics; and polymer derivatives, such as polyethylene, polypropylene, polystyrene, and hydrocarbon resins, as well as biomass conversion and elastomer processing.
 It also engages in trading and shipping crude oil and petroleum products.
 The Marketing & Services segment produces and sells lubricants; and supplies and markets petroleum products, including bulk fuel, aviation fuel, special fluids, LPG, bitumen, heavy fuels, and marine bunkers.
 It operates approximately 15,615 service stations.
 As of December 31, 2019, the company had 12,681 Mboe of combined proved reserves of oil and gas.
 TOTAL SE has a strategic partnership with PureCycle Technologies in the area of plastic recycling.
 The company was founded in 1924 and is headquartered in Paris, France.